liquicode/lib-user-storage/docs/guides/Configuration.md

 ## Default Configuration

-If a configuration object is not provided, or is partially provided, then default configuration values will bw used.
+If no configuration object is provided by the application (or partially provided), then default configuration values will be used.
 You can call `LIB_USER_STORAGE.DefaultConfiguration()` to obtain the default configuration values.
 These values can be modified and then passed on to the `NewUserStorage` function.
 If a partial configuration object is passed, then missing values will be taken from the defaults.
+In other words, any configuration object passed to `NewUserStorage( config )` will be merged with and will override any default values.

 ## Examples